-- The legislation attempted to simplify the bonus depreciation rules for qualified improvement property (QIP); although, due to a drafting error, the final statutory language does not reflect the congressional intent.
+The legislation attempted to simplify the bonus depreciation rules for qualified improvement property (QIP); although, due to a drafting error, the final statutory language does not reflect the congressional intent.
 The Act removed QIP from the definition of qualified property for bonus depreciation purposes, but the intent was to make QIP bonus-eligible by virtue of a 15-year recovery period.
 In the end, the 15-year recovery period for QIP was omitted from the final legislation.
-The House Ways and Means Committee is expected to address this error in a technical corrections bill, however, until then, QIP has a 39-year recovery period and is not eligible for bonus depreciation.
+Treasury has made clear this issue must be resolved by Congress.
+At this time, it does not appear that a technical correction bill will be enacted.
+Accordingly, QIP remains subject to a 39-year life.

 - Qualified property does not include property used in providing certain utility services if the rates for furnishing those services are subject to ratemaking by a governmental entity or instrumentality or by a public utility commission, any property used in a trade or business that has floor plan financing indebtedness or property used in a real property trade or business that makes an irrevocable election out of the interest expense deduction limitation.

 - Businesses can still elect, on an annual basis, not to claim bonus depreciation for any class of property placed in service during the tax year.